 What to put on your blog

 If you’re looking for a graduate job in marketing, advertising or PR you could blog about brands, campaigns or adverts that interest you.
-For example, you might write about why you think Asos won this year’s Brand of the Year at the Marketing Week Masters Awards.
 Don’t favour one brand over another though – try to vary your posts and comment objectively.
 Keep in mind the companies you’ve applied to work for too.
 For example, if you’ve published a series of posts praising the branding of Unilever-owned Marmite but you’re going for a job at a Unilever competitor, such as Procter & Gamble, then you might want to consider removing them.

 Those who want to work in the media sector could post news articles, features, reviews or even comment pieces on current affairs or industry news.
 Don’t be afraid to use video or audio too – especially if you want to be a broadcast-journalist.